nastasha-w/proj-an-c/readEagle_install/README.md

-The `readEagle` code was written by [John Helly](https://github.com/jchelly/read_eagle), and is included here for convenience, since the scripts in proj-an depend on it to read in data from EAGLE and related codes.
+The `readEagle` code was written by [John Helly](https://github.com/jchelly/read_eagle), and is included here for convenience, since the scripts in the `proj-an` repository depend on it to read in data from EAGLE and related codes.

 Stijn DeBackere wrote `read_bahamas_files.py`.